Current Projects under Development

-Dr. Gentry is currently working on an exegetical commentary on Matthew 21–25, tentatively titled: The Olivet Discourse in Context.
+Dr. Gentry is currently working on an exegetical work titled: The Olivet Discourse in Context: A Commentary on Matthew 21-25.
 This covers a discrete unit in Matthew’s well-structured Gospel.
 This is the narrative setting of the Olivet Discourse, Jesus’ climactic discourse of the five around which Matthew’s Gospel is constructed.

 This literary unit is clearly marked off by Christ’s important movements (along with other editorial markers which I will present in my study): It opens with his coming (Gk.: erchomai, Matt.
 21:1, 9) into Jerusalem (recorded for the only time in Matthew) to declare the judgment of the nation of Israel (Matt.
 23:37–24:34).
 It closes with his coming (Gk.: erchomai, Matt.
 25:31) to the world (in his Second Advent) to execute the judgment of all the nations (Matt.
 25:31–46).

 Thus, this distinct section in Matthew opens with prophecies about the conclusion of Israel’s special role in the history of the world (as the old covenant typological work ends).
 And it closes with the conclusion of world history itself (as the new covenant redemptive work is completed).
 All that is in between in Matthew 21–25 is designed to affirm his authority to do so — both over the nation of Israel and the nations of the world.